The Perfect Picnic Drink Is a Refreshing Tequila-Watermelon Cooler

 Watermelon slices, for garnish

-At your picnic, pour directly into collins glasses with ice or serve in an ice-stuffed pitcher to permit visitors to serve themselves.
-Combine all ingredients in a container and stir, chilling for up to two to three hours earlier than serving; watermelon juice is very fragile, so anything past 5 hours is pushing it.
-(Be aware, the greater time it sits over ice within the pitcher, the extra dilution you’ll get from melting.)
-Take a sprig of mint and clap it among your palms to release the oils, and garnish in conjunction with a small slice of watermelon.
+At your picnic, pour directly into Collins glasses with ice or serve in an ice-stuffed pitcher to permit visitors to help themselves.
+Combine all ingredients in a container and stir, chilling for up to two to three hours before doing; watermelon juice is very fragile, so anything past 5 hours pushes it.
+(Be aware the greater the time it sits over ice within the pitcher, the more dilution you’ll get from melting.)
+Take a sprig of mint and clap it among your palms to release the oils, and garnish with a small slice of watermelon.

 Food & Drinks